davidemms/OrthoFinder/README.md

 Usage
 =====
-OrthoFinder runs as a single command that takes as input a directory of fasta files of proteomes (amino acid sequences), one per species, and outputs a file containing the orthogroups of genes from these species, a gene tree for each orthogroups, the rooted species tree and all orthologues between all the species:
+OrthoFinder runs as a single command that takes as input a directory of FASTA files of proteomes (amino acid sequences), one per species, and outputs a file containing the orthogroups of genes from these species, a gene tree for each orthogroups, the rooted species tree and all orthologues between all the species:

 **python orthofinder.py -f fasta_directory -t number_of_processes**